-- i.
-MARKET RISK the possibility that financial loss may arise for the Fund as a result of changes in, for example, interest rates movements; - ii.
-CREDIT RISK the possibility that other parties may fail to pay amounts due to the Fund; - LIQUIDITY RISK the possibility that the Fund might not have funds available to meet its commitments to make payments.
+- Market Risk the possibility that financial loss may arise for the Fund as a result of changes in, for example, interest rates movements; - ii.
+Credit Risk the possibility that other parties may fail to pay amounts due to the Fund: - iii.
+Liquidity Risk the possibility that the Fund might not have funds available to meet its commitments to make payments.